A Compilation of Various Examples

 testing grounds when learning a new result or when looking for evidence in

 The examples I seek can be constructions, lemmas, theorems, etc. I was

-mildly successful at first but lost steam, eventually.
-Still, here are
+mildly successful at first but lost steam, eventually (around the middle

-some examples of varying depth.
-Some examples, I think every mathematician
+of 2019).
+Still, here are some examples of varying depth.
+Some examples, I

 - Note on the simplest

 example of the Atiyah-Singer Index Theorem I know: d+d^* and the Euler